 We record clinical trial expenses in the period in which services are performed and efforts are expended.
 We accrue for these expenses according to the progress of the trial as measured by patient progression and the timing of various aspects of the trial.
 We estimate accruals through financial models taking into account discussion with applicable personnel and outside service providers as to the progress of trials.
 During the course of a clinical trial, we may adjust our clinical accruals if actual results differ from our estimates.
 We estimate accrued expenses as of each balance sheet date based on the facts and circumstances known at that time.
 Our clinical trial accruals are dependent upon accurate reporting by CROs and other third-party vendors.
-Although we do not expect our estimates to differ materially from amounts actually incurred, our understanding of the status and timing of services performed may vary and may result in reporting amounts that are too high or too low for any particular period.
-For the years ended December 31, 2022 and December 31, 2021 there were no material adjustments to our prior period estimates of accrued expenses for clinical trials.
+Although we do not expect our estimates to differ materially from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in reporting amounts that are too high or too low for any particular period.
+For the years ended December 31, 2023 and December 31, 2022 there were no material adjustments to our prior period estimates of accrued expenses for clinical trials.